hasura/graphql-engine/community/tools/firebase2graphql/README.md

    To create them, go to the Hasura Console and run the SQL in the `Data > SQL` section.

 2. Create the relationships.
 In the console, go the desired table and add the relationship suggested based on the Foreign key.
-For example for the `posts` table in the above schema, the relationship would be suggested like:
+For example for the `posts` table in the above schema, the suggested relationship would be suggested like:

     ![suggested](assets/suggested-rel.png)

-   Click on `Add` for each relationship.
+   Click on `Add`.
 You can name it whatever you like.
-Lets call them `posts` and `users` in this case.
+Lets call it `author` in this case.

     ![added](assets/added-rel.png)